Skip to main content

 6. Feature fresh, seasonal, shareable food and beverages that help people beat the heat

 Patio season presents the perfect opportunity to optimize your menu for the warmer months.
-In the summer, many diners move away from ordering one or two large items and prefer multiple smaller, shareable dishes.
-They also tend to desire less rich and heavy dishes and instead go for food that's salty, refreshing, and light.
+In the summer, many diners may prefer multiple smaller, shareable dishes.
+They also may desire less rich and heavy dishes and go for food that's salty, refreshing, and light.
 Consider barbecued protein dishes, seafood, and flavourful salads.
-Lighter beverages also sell better in the summer.
+Lighter beverages may also sell better in the summer.

 7. Rotate employees